RSS

 Empty Chairs

-It is coming onto to Passover.
+It is coming on to Passover.
 A month ago I invited people over to share seder with us.
 The first time in ten years.
 More years.
 The first time I have celebrated passover since Lee died.
 The first time I have written died instead of left.
 The anniversary of my first year in my new house.

 I asked Lisa if she wanted to have Passover in our new home.
 She said yes.
 She was excited.
 That was all I needed.